 Without proper implementation and at-your-fingertips access, new SOPs can be ineffective, unused, or unsafe.
 As part of any quality assurance plan, SOP implementation is key.

-- Making sure employees are trained to complete the SOP
+- Ensure employees are trained to complete the SOPs

 - Monitor employee performance of SOPs